PreschoolKindergartenFirst Grade

 Hands-On Activity: Go on a 'Nature Treasure' Walk

-Grab a small bag and go for a walk.
-Your mission: to find the most interesting natural treasures.
+Grab a small bag and head outside for a walk.
+Your mission is to find the most interesting natural treasures.
 A bumpy rock, a smooth leaf, a helicopter seed, a fallen flower petal.
-It's a simple activity that hones the observation skills essential for a scientific mind.
+It’s a simple activity that builds the observation skills a young scientist needs.

 Workbook & Learning Hub Fun

-Use a kindergarten science workbook as your 'Field Guide.'
-When you get home, spread out your treasures and draw them in the workbook.
-This connects the real-world, hands-on experience to the act of recording data-a true scientific skill!
+Use a kindergarten science workbook as your “Field Guide.”
+When you get home, spread out the treasures and draw them in the workbook.
+This connects real, hands-on noticing to the skill of recording what you see, which is a true scientific habit.
 You can find a great selection of science workbooks in our store's science section.

 A close-up of a child's hands placing a found leaf onto an open workbook, with other nature treasures nearby.